ninjaaron/replacing-bash-scripting-with-python/README.rst

 Warning Signs
 +++++++++++++
-Many people have rule about the length of their bash scripts.
+Many people have rule about the length of their Bash scripts.
 It is oft repeated on the Internet that, "If your shell script gets to fifty lines, rewrite in another language," or something similar.
 The number of lines varies from 10 to 20 to 50 to 100.
 Among the Unix old guard, "another